riverita16/Scaly-Steals/README.md

 - fix photo preview for products (refresh for initial upload)

 ## Latest Updates (latest first)
+- implement see more pages
+- add price
 - display all listings
 - client has navbar and search bar template set up
 - displays one of the listings